Dental Fillings in Hickory, NC

 When Do You Need a Tooth Filling?

+Dental fillings restore a tooth to its original form and function.
+The structural loss typically results from caries or external trauma.
 Only your dentist can determine whether or not you have a cavity that will ultimately require a filling.
 During your routine checkup, Dr. Robinette will use a small mirror and other specialized instruments to examine the surface of your teeth and check for abnormalities.

 If you are experiencing the following, you may need a filling: